-- Grid resolution shall nominally be 3 meters if survey data can support higher resolutions, then use hydrographer discretion and submit a higher resolution, if appropriate. - Maximum surface uncertainty is IHO Order 1 for depths less than 100 meters.
-The hydrographer must ensure that accurate least depths are obtained on all significant features.
+- Grid resolution shall nominally be 3 meters if survey data can support higher resolutions, then use hydrographer discretion and submit a higher resolution, if appropriate. - The hydrographer must ensure that accurate least depths are obtained on all significant features.
 Individual soundings that do not meet the Horizontal Position Accuracy as defined in Section 3.2 or do not meet the Vertical Uncertainty standards as defined in Section 5.1.3, shall not be applied to the grid.